Matteo407/Basic-Page-Rank/readMe.txt

 # Sequential and parallel implementation of Page Rank
+# Assignment for a university course

 ## Directories

 -datagen: contains the file that defines the matrix data structure and the functions used to load the graph informations from the input file (in edgelist format).
 It also contains an example file downloaded from the site https://snap.stanford.edu/data/index.html

 -src: contains the files with the functions that calculate the actual Page Rank algorithm